Social Media APIs in 2026: Developer's Guide to Every Platform

 Facebook Graph API

 Facebook shares Meta’s developer infrastructure with Instagram.
 Same dev account, same App Review, same dashboard.
 The thing to remember: API publishing is Pages-only.
-Personal profile posting was removed in 2018 and isn’t coming back.
+Personal-profile publishing is no longer available through the Graph API and isn’t coming back.

 What you can do on Pages: